jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

+The single biggest problem with communication is the illusion that it has taken place. - *George Bernard Shaw*

+An engineer starts with complexity and crafts certainty - *Richard Rumelt*

 The hacker culture and its successes pose by example some fundamental questions about human motivation, the organization of work, the future of professionalism, and the shape of the firm. - *Eric Raymond*

 Great products come from changing the focus.
 From productivity to impact.
 From predicatability to experimentation.
 From efficiency to decentralization.
 From product to problem. - *Mary Poppendieck*